nikoladjor/Udacity_DogBreedClassifier/README.md

 ```bash
 docker build -t test_me:latest .
 ```
+>**NOTE**: The Docker file serves only as a boilerplate for dockerizing.
+If this is needed, users are encoureged to complete the Dockerization.

 >**NOTE**: The original version of project that can be cloned from Udacity GitHub repository can be found in [docs folder](./docs/README_OLD.md).
 The training jupyter notebook is using virtual environment pre-set on AWS and is different from the environment used for the app developement.